 Stark racial disparities exist in rates of breastfeeding initiation and duration in the US, and may contribute to inequities in later child health outcomes.
 Prenatal counseling, maternity care practices, and lactation support are critical strategies to support breastfeeding parents; however, these services have not traditionally been investigated or monitored with a racial equity lens.
 We will conduct studies to better understand and address barriers to breastfeeding support provided to birthing parents of color delivering at Brigham & Women’s Hospital.

-The quantitative portion of our study will focus on hospital-related factors that shape birthing parents’ breastfeeding experiences, specifically focused on the Baby Friendly Hospital Initiative.
-The Baby Friendly Hospital Initiative is a World Health Organization (WHO) program that has increased breastfeeding rates world-wide through “Ten Steps” of hospital-based breastfeeding support.
-Racial disparities in any of the Ten Steps may be driving continued racial disparities in breastfeeding.
-Therefore, the overriding purpose of the Ten Steps study is to examine the extent that hospital-based breastfeeding support practices vary by maternal race.
+Our study will focus on hospital-related factors that shape birthing parents’ breastfeeding experiences, specifically focused on the Baby Friendly Hospital Initiative.
+The Baby Friendly Hospital Initiative is a World Health Organization (WHO) program that has increased breastfeeding rates worldwide through “Ten Steps” of hospital-based breastfeeding support.
+The Ten Steps Study will examine the extent to which hospital-based breastfeeding support practices vary by birthing parent race.

-Optimizing health outcomes for Spanish-speaking mothers and their babies at Brigham and Women’s Hospital
+Optimizing health outcomes for Spanish-speaking birthing parents and their babies at Brigham and Women’s Hospital

 Mama Sana (“healthy mother” in Spanish) is a multi-disciplinary program and collaboration between the Nutrition, Pediatric Newborn Medicine, and Obstetrics departments.

 Mama Sana’s goal is to provide language and culturally concordant maternity care for Spanish-speaking families delivering at Brigham and Women’s Hospital.
 Mama Sana is a “wrap around” (i.e. providing continuity of care through pre- and post-natal) care program that provides nutritio